kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 order: 1
 ---

-TODO Label the applications we're developing so it's easier to follow the exercises

-TODO images

 In this part we'll go over a lot of things you need to get yourself started with using Kubernetes.
 This includes terminology, your first deploy, a little bit of networking and introduction to volumes.
+By the end of this part you will be able to

+- Create and run a Kubernetes cluster locally with k3d

+- Deploy applications to Kubernetes

 ## What is Kubernetes? ##